Joovo/sqlacodegen-python-shell-tool/README.md

 Based on sqlacodegen.Using sqlacodegen in python shell.

-Sqlacodegen is useful in building model in bash.I create this file for the reason which the source code do not support python-api.
+Sqlacodegen is useful in building model in bash.I create this file for the reason of the source code not supporting raw python-api.

 Copy the prog and config then you can use it in python project smoothliy.